carpentries/instructor-training/_episodes/01-welcome.md

 {.discussion}

-Most of you are probably here because you have attended or helped at a Software or Data Carpetnry workshops.
-For context As a brief introduction to Software and Data Carpentry, so that everyone has some context about why we're here.
-Software and Data Carpentry are both communities of volunteer researchers, educators, and more who develop lessons and teach 2 day workshops on basic computing and data skills for researchers.
+Most of you are probably here because you have attended or helped at a Software or Data Carpentry workshops.
+To make sure everyone has the same context, we'll give a brief overview of the Software and Data Carpentry organizations.

+Software and Data Carpentry are both communities of volunteer researchers, educators, and more who develop lessons and teach two day workshops on basic computing and data skills for researchers.
 Software Carpentry focuses on how researchers can be effective computationally and developing software; Data Carpentry focuses on how researchers can effectively manage their data.
-Both organizations aren't out to teach specific skills, per se - those are covered, but instead, the main goal is best practices that will enable researchers to be more productive and do better research.
+Both organizations aren't out to teach specific skills, per se - those are covered, but instead, the main goal is to convey best practices that will enable researchers to be more productive and do better research.

 In the same way, this training will cover specific teaching skills, but one of our main emphases will be the "best practices" of teaching.
 A lot of what we cover is based on current research and recommendations.
 Similarly, we will be introducing you to a lot of the practices and philosophies that make Software and Data Carpentry unique.
-We will *not* be going over the workshop content in detail (although we will talke about the lessons tomorrow), but instead focus on developing teaching skills that are broadly useful across all of our lessons.
+We will not be going over the workshop content in detail (although we will talk about the lessons tomorrow), but instead focus on developing teaching skills that are broadly useful across all of our lessons.
 Part of this is because